nk-clara/nk-clara.github.io/diffraction.md

 ## Step 1: Determining the electric field waveform

+For a simple single slit, the electric field at the screen can be described by a continuous sinc function, which is easily applied in Python.

+**add image**

-For a simple single slit, the electric field at the screen can be described by a continuous sinc function **add image**, which is easily applied in Python.
-But, after encountering a video **add link** on Fourier optics, which used apertures in the shaped of letters to produce more intricate diffraction patterns, I wanted my Synth to work with *any* aperture (in one spatial dimension, in order to be mapped onto a pure sine).
-This means I needed a tool that determined the electric field waveform from a given aperture shape: the Fourier transform.
+But, after encountering a video **add link** on Fourier optics, which used apertures in the shaped of letters to produce more intricate diffraction patterns, I wanted my Synth to work with *any* aperture.
+This means I needed a tool that determined the waveform of the electric field aperture for a given aperture shape: the Fourier transform.

 **But, how exactly is the electric field waveform at the screen a Fourier transform of the aperture?**

-- start with the aperture function

-- (Let x be direction parallel to the aperture and the screen, and z be the perpendicular direction, add diagram)
+We start by defining the coordinates of our setup.
+Let x be direction parallel to the aperture and the screen, and z be the perpendicular direction, so that the aperture is at z = 0 and the screen is at z = d.

-- By Huygen's principle, we can think of a plane wave arriving at the aperture as made up of infinitesimal point sources to radially propagating wavelets.
-- With radial distance, r, from each point source, the electric field amplitude decays with 1/r, so that the complex electric field of each wavelet is proportional to **insert equation**.
+**add diagram**

-- At a particular observation angle/point along the screen, the electric field is simply the sum of contributions from each point source for all x at z = 0.
-We can define an aperture function, A(x), that determines at which points along z = 0 light can actually be transmitted.
-For example, for a single slit, the aperture function is **...insert**
+Now assume we have a plane wave of light incident on the aperture.
+We can define an aperture function, A(x), that determines at which points along z = 0, light is actually be transmitted.
+For example, for a single slit, the aperture function is **insert function**.

+By Huygen's principle, every point along the wavefront at which A(x) =/ 0 acts as a point source of secondary spherical wavelets.
+Given that the electric field amplitude decays with 1/r, the electric field from each wavelet can be represented as **insert equation**.
+Therefore, the field at a screen position is simply the sum of contributions from the whole aperture, represented by the integral

+At a particular observation angle, the electric field at the screen is simply the sum of contributions from each point source.

 - Each of secondary wavelets has accumulated a different phase to reach the screen, and whether they interfere to produce a dark or bright fringe depends on the phase distribution across the aperture.
 - In the far field, this phase variation is approximately linear with position along the aperture, with a scaling dependent on the observation angle to the screen / position along the screen.